ultralightbeam/kinect/README.md

-### Data collection scripts in Processing for Kinect v1 and v2
+### Processing sketch for collecting time-synced data from Kinect v1 and v2